giers10/concept-maker/README.md

 ## Troubleshooting
 - Tk import errors on Linux: install `python3-tk` via your package manager.
 - Ollama connection errors: ensure `ollama serve` is running and the model is pulled.
+- Prior‑art search returns nothing: ensure your SearXNG instance is reachable at the configured URL and supports `/search?format=json`.
 - Pip fails on non-Python entries in `requirements.txt`: install those tools via your OS, or comment out the offending lines and rerun the install.

 ## Development